Back to the home page

 7. Copy/paste the following command line into the terminal, in order to create a new systemd service file:

-sudo touch /etc/systemd/system/captain.service
+sudo touch /etc/systemd/system/imperator.service

 Press Enter.